Azure/azure-rest-api-specs/specification/cosmos-db/resource-manager/readme.md

     reason: The resource has a property name with a leading underscore character
   - suppress: DefinitionsPropertiesNamesCamelCase
     from: cosmos-db.json
-    where: $.definitions.SqlDatabaseResourceProperties.properties._colls
+    where: $.definitions.SqlDatabaseProperties.properties._colls
     reason: The database has a property name with a leading underscore character
   - suppress: DefinitionsPropertiesNamesCamelCase
     from: cosmos-db.json
-    where: $.definitions.SqlDatabaseResourceProperties.properties._users
+    where: $.definitions.SqlDatabaseProperties.properties._users
     reason: The database has a property name with a leading underscore character
   - suppress: DefinitionsPropertiesNamesCamelCase
     from: cosmos-db.json
-    where: $.definitions.SqlContainerResourceProperties.properties._doc
+    where: $.definitions.SqlContainerProperties.properties._doc
     reason: The resource has a property name with a leading underscore character
   - suppress: DefinitionsPropertiesNamesCamelCase
     from: cosmos-db.json
-    where: $.definitions.SqlContainerResourceProperties.properties._sprocs
+    where: $.definitions.SqlContainerProperties.properties._sprocs
     reason: The resource has a property name with a leading underscore character
   - suppress: DefinitionsPropertiesNamesCamelCase
     from: cosmos-db.json
-    where: $.definitions.SqlContainerResourceProperties.properties._triggers
+    where: $.definitions.SqlContainerProperties.properties._triggers
     reason: The resource has a property name with a leading underscore character
   - suppress: DefinitionsPropertiesNamesCamelCase
     from: cosmos-db.json
-    where: $.definitions.SqlContainerResourceProperties.properties._udfs
+    where: $.definitions.SqlContainerProperties.properties._udfs
     reason: The resource has a property name with a leading underscore character
   - suppress: DefinitionsPropertiesNamesCamelCase
     from: cosmos-db.json
-    where: $.definitions.SqlContainerResourceProperties.properties._conflicts
+    where: $.definitions.SqlContainerProperties.properties._conflicts
     reason: The resource has a property name with a leading underscore character
   - suppress: DefinitionsPropertiesNamesCamelCase
     from: cosmos-db.json